 We have included a variety of tools so you can find the one best suited to your needs, from start-up to enterprise.

 You now have all the information you need to do effective influencer marketing research so that you can plan and execute a successful influencer marketing campaign, using the best influencers for your brand!

-Influencer Marketing Hub: 13 Influencer Marketing Trends to Watch in 2021
+Influencer Marketing Hub: 13 Influencer Marketing Trends to Watch

 Winky Axe: Influencer Marketing Case Studies

 Influencer marketing refers to marketing, usually on social media, that uses the endorsement of influential individuals to increase brand awareness and product/service sales.
 Influencers are people with a large or dedicated social media following and are autorotative people within their niche.
 Read the full guide to learn more about influencer marketing.

 Influencer marketing research is the pre-campaign research that is conducted when planning an influencer marketing campaign.
 It includes:

 2. Researching competitors’ campaigns and looking at case studies of past campaigns

 3. Researching your audience and identifying your specific target audience